 Product: 1500+m3 of 30MPa 6% air entrained concrete

-The geographic location not only presented challenges surrounding weather conditions for concrete pours, but also logistical challenges with vehicle travel times of up to an hour to the main ski field base building at 1200m above sea level, then another 20min climb up a steep access road, a testament to our modern vehicle fleet.
+Retardation was also a factor in mix design to ensure workability following vehicle travel times of up to an hour to the main ski field base building at 1200m above sea level, then another 20min climb up a steep access road.

-The new lift replaces the existing Coronet Express chairlift, with the project completed in time for the upcoming 2019 ski season.
+The project was completed on time ready for the upcoming ski season.

 “Cook Brothers Construction recently worked with Allied Concrete for the new chairlift project up Coronet Peak.
 The nature of the project required extreme measures to be undertaken.
 Allied Concrete attended regular site meetings and involved themselves with the Cook Brothers team creating a strong team environment.
 Once they were engaged, they worked well with us and were easy to deal with, making the project run smoothly and be complete in time for the ski season.
 It was a pleasure to work with Allied Concrete on this project”